paritytech/cumulus/README.md

 * Authorship - It calls into a standard Substrate proposer to construct a block (probably including the author inherent).
 * Self import - it imports the block that the proposer created (called the pre-block) into the node's local database.
 * Sealing - It adds a seal digest to the block - This is what is used by other nodes to verify the authorship information.

 **Warning, the seal does not yet contain a cryptographic signature; it is just mocked.
 That is one of the next tasks.**

 ### Verifier and Import Queue

-For a parachain node to import a sealed block authored by one of its peers, it needs to remove the post- runtime seal digest and check it (same in a standalone blockchain).
+For a parachain node to import a sealed block authored by one of its peers, it needs to remove the post- runtime seal digest and check its signature (same in a standalone blockchain).
 This is the job of the verifier.
 It will remove the nimbus seal and compare it to the nimbus consensus digest from the runtime.
 If that process fails, the block is immediately thrown away before the expensive execution even begins.
 If it succeeds, then the pre-block (the part that's left after the seal is stripped) is passed into the